Robbins Geller Helps Score a Win in Twitter Securities Case

 Given plaintiffs’ allegations, the Court concluded that “it would be ‘absurd’ for Noto and Costolo not to have been aware of adverse DAU trends during the class period, or to have misunderstood the interaction between DAU and MAU.”

-Serving as additional counsel, Robbins Geller attorneys Daniel S. Drosman and Susannah R. Conn are litigating this case on behalf of the plaintiffs, with the assistance of Robbins Geller forensic accountant Terry Koebl.
+Serving as additional counsel, Robbins Geller attorney Daniel S. Drosman is litigating this case on behalf of the plaintiffs, with the assistance of Robbins Geller forensic accountant Terry Koebl.

 Shenwick v.
 Twitter, Inc., No. 3:16-cv-05314-JST (N.D.
 Cal.
 Oct.
 16, 2017).

 Read More Firm News

 - Robbins Geller Partner Mark Dearman Appointed to Plaintiffs’ Steering Committee in Zantac Products Liability MDLMay 26, 2020